gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 * A local documentation browser for all GI libraries on your system?

 ::: notes
-PyGObject has been stable and used for years.
+Arjan: PyGObject has been stable and used for years.
 That's not going to change.

 The focus will be on bringing PyGObject into the futute.
 This means removing deprecated code, and adding support for new Python features.